Quick Summary

 The optical microscope parts work together to ensure the proper functioning of a microscope.
 A sample put on a slide is seen, magnified, and imaged using the optical components of the microscope.
 It has several components:

-A compound microscope is a microscope that uses two lenses, which increases the magnifying power of the objects.
-It multiplies the level of magnification of the object.
-In pathology labs, a compound microscope is used to identify disease-causing bacteria and diagnose illnesses.
-In forensics, human tissue and food samples gathered from crime scenes and courtrooms are examined under a microscope in forensic labs to identify and resolve crimes.
+In pathology labs, the compound microscope is used to identify disease-causing bacteria and diagnose illnesses, a practice made possible thanks to who discovered microscope.
+Similarly, in forensic labs, human tissue and food samples collected from crime scenes and courtrooms are analyzed under a microscope to identify evidence and solve crimes.
+Who invented the compound microscope?

 They were a combination of two talents: Janssen was good at doing experiments, and Hans was good at making eyeglasses.
 So, they combined both things and invented the first microscope.
 They invented a microscope by putting two lenses on the tube; those lenses make the object.
 The tube became a microscope with those two lenses that zoomed in on the small objects.